Chloë Grace Moretz's Relationship Status Isn't The Only Thing That Looks Different These Days

 There’s something astrologically predictable about dyeing your hair dark in the colder months — a fact celebrities know full well.
-By Labor Day, they have completely ditched the cream soda highlights for something a bit warmer (well, until the new year brings another hair color resolution to fulfill).
+By Labor Day, they have completely ditched the cream soda highlights for something a bit warmer (well, until the new year brings another hair colour resolution to fulfil).

 Advertisement